a-h/serverless-testing/slides/slides.md

     * Logging (e.g. `morgan`)
     * Authentication middleware
 * Serverless doesn't have to be vendor lock-in
-* You don't need to use Serverless tools, you can use CDK
+* You don't need to use special Serverless tools, CDK works great